About the University

 Director, Environmental Health and Safety

-Chief of Police and Director of Public Safety John Guttierez
+Chief of Police and Director of Public Safety John Guttierez, M.A.

 Police Lieutenant